EwertzJN/3DFMNet/README.md

 ```

 ## Training
-Due to the limitaion of device memory, we train the two-stage model separately.
-As for 3D Multi-Object Focusing Network, you can use the following command for training.
+For 3D Multi-Object Focusing Network, you can use the following command for training.
 ```
-cd scripts
-sh robiFocus_trainval.sh
+sh scripts/robiFocus_trainval.sh
 ```

 After that, we generate the ground truth center-based neighbord for training and the train the 3D Dual-Masking Instance Matching Network, just as the following:
 ```
 cd scripts
-python make_proposals.py
+python lib/make_proposals_robi.py
-sh robiMatch_trainval.sh
+sh scripts/robiMatch_trainval.sh
 ```

 ## Testing
-To test the performance of the 3D Multi-Object Focusing Network, you can use the following command:
+To test the performance of the 3D Multi-Object Focusing Network, you can use the following command as same as Scan2CAD:
 ```
-sh robiFocus_test.sh
+sh scripts/robiFocus_test.sh
 ```
-The results recall and precision reveal the performance of the focusing network.
-Noted that it is not the final result!
+And we also provide the proposals we generate on [robi_proposals](https://drive.google.com/file/d/194kxsWUAzG_TiBG_DSQP1uyMClOzqlFZ/view?usp=drive_link).

 As for 3D Dual-Masking Instance Matching Network, we will generate the object proposal and use it for matching.
 ```
-cd scripts
-python make_proposals.py
+python lib/make_proposals_robi.py
-sh robiMatch_test.sh
+sh scripts/robiMatch_test.sh
 ```
-We provide our pretrained weights in [robi_ckpts]() and the object proposal we generate in [robi_proposal]()
+We provide our pretrained weights in [robi_ckpts](https://drive.google.com/file/d/110CrsQnGQDzVu5lmFgLhDHWZVhSeTZvA/view?usp=drive_link) and the object proposal we generate in [robi_proposal]()

 ## Acknowledgements
 Our code refers to [MIRETR](https://github.com/zhiyuanYU134/MIRETR).
-Many thanks to MIRETR for a great work.
+Many thanks to Yu et al. for a great work.